-Scoping Report
+Scoping

-1. [An] applicant or Contractor, shall prepare and submit to the Secretary-General a scoping report in accordance with this Regulation, [the applicable Standard and taking into consideration Guidelines].

-2. An applicant or Contractor, shall use Environmental Impact Assessment scoping to identify and prioritize the main activities and potential impacts associated with the proposed Exploitation activities, in order to focus the Environmental Impact Assessment and Environmental Impact Statement on the key environmental issues.

-3. In undertaking the Environmental Impact Assessment scoping process, the applicant or Contractor, shall:

-(a) Review available data and knowledge, and propose additional data to be collected and studies needed to complete an Environmental Impact Statement in accordance with these Regulations;

-(b) Undertake a preliminary impact analysis and Environmental Risk Assessment which will be updated as the Environmental Impact Assessment proceeds;

-(c) Identify [potentially directly affected] Stakeholders in accordance with [the applicable] Standards and taking into consideration Guidelines;

-(c) bis Endeavour to engage with potentially directly affected Stakeholders, and in accordance with [Regulation 93 ter,] Standards and taking into consideration Guidelines;

-(d) Identify and evaluate feasible alternative means of carrying out the project that will be [further] examined in the Environmental Impact Assessment; and

-(e) Use the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities.

-5. Following submission of a scoping report in accordance with this Regulation, the applicant or Contractor shall conduct a consultation process on the Scoping Report, with all States and Stakeholders in accordance with Regulation 93 bis.

-6. The Commission shall consider a scoping report submitted in accordance with this Regulation, and taking into account the consultation submission received under Regulation 93 bis (8), the applicant or Contractor's written response prepared under Regulation 93 bis (9), any additional information provided by the Secretary-General, and in accordance with [the applicable] Standards and taking into consideration Guidelines.
-Based on this review, the Commission shall approve a scoping report, disapprove it or make recommendations to the applicant or Contractor regarding the proposed scope of the Environmental Impact Assessment, accompanied by a detailed rationale [for such recommendations].

-7. The Commission may recommend that the applicant:

-(a) Revise the Environmental Risk Assessment or other aspects of the scoping report based on different methodology or inputs;

-(b) Amend the proposed terms of reference for the Environmental Impact Assessment;

-(c) Revise a Scoping Report and submit the report for further consideration; or

-(d) Consult under Regulation 93 bis on any revised scoping report, particularly if the recommendations are likely to lead to a Material Change in the Scoping Report.
+- 1. An applicant or Contractor, shall undertake scoping and prepare and submit to the Secretary-General a Scoping Report in accordance with this Regulation, Annex III bis, the applicable Standard and taking into account the applicable Guidelines. - 2.
+An applicant or Contractor, shall use Environmental Impact Assessment scoping to identify and prioritize the main activities and potential impacts associated with the proposed Exploitation, in order to focus the Environmental Impact Assessment and Environmental Impact Statement on the key environmental issues. - 3.
+In undertaking the Environmental Impact Assessment scoping, the applicant or Contractor, shall: - (a) Review available data and knowledge, and propose additional data to be collected and studies needed to complete an Environmental Impact Statement in accordance with these Regulations; - (b) Undertake a preliminary impact analysis and Environmental Risk Assessment which will be updated as the Environmental Impact Assessment proceeds; - [(c) Identify [potentially affected] Stakeholders in accordance with [the applicable] Standards and taking into consideration the Guidelines;] - (c) bis Engage with [potentially affected] Stakeholders, and in accordance with [Regulation 93 ter.,] Standards and taking into consideration the Guidelines; - (d) Identify and evaluate feasible alternative means of carrying out the project that will be [further] examined in the Environmental Impact Assessment; - (e) Use the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities; - (f) Identify terms of reference for the Environmental Impact Assessment; and - (g) Prepare a report on the outcomes of scoping described above, including the terms of reference ("Scoping Report"). - 4.
+The applicant or Contractor shall consult on the Scoping Report, with all States and Stakeholders in accordance with Regulation 93 bis [before submission for approval]. - 5.
+The Commission shall consider a Scoping Report submitted in accordance with this Regulation, and taking into account the consultation submission received under Regulation 93 bis (8), the applicant or Contractor's written response prepared under Regulation 93 bis (9), any additional information provided by the Secretary-General, and in accordance with [the applicable] Standards and taking into consideration the Guidelines.
+Based on this review, the Commission shall either approve a Scoping Report, disapprove it or make recommendations to the applicant or Contractor under paragraph 7. - 6.
+The Commission may recommend that the applicant [or Contractor]: - (a) revise the preliminary Environmental Risk Assessment, terms of reference or other aspects of the Scoping Report; - (b) Submits the report for further consideration; or - (c) Further consults under Regulation 93 bis on any revised Scoping Report, particularly if the recommendations are likely to lead to a Material Change in the Scoping Report.

-8. The applicant or Contractor shall, before proceeding with an Environmental Impact Assessment [pursuant to Regulation 47]:
+7. The applicant or Contractor must obtain the Commission's approval of the Scoping Report under paragraph 6 before proceeding with the next steps of the Environmental Impact Assessment pursuant to Regulation 47.